tommyneu/spotify_analysis/README.md

 Run `pip install -r requirements.txt` to install packages

-Duplicate the sample.env file and fill it in with your data from the spotify api
+Duplicate the `sample.env` file to `.env` and fill it in with your data from the spotify api

 🔗[(SPOTIFY API)](https://developer.spotify.com/dashboard/login)
 [(SPOTIPY DOCS TOKEN)](https://spotipy.readthedocs.io/en/2.6.1/#authorization-code-flow)

 Run `python main.py` to get the data

+# First Time Running 🏃

+Make sure your spotify redirect URI set to *http://localhost* in the dashboard and in the .env file

+When it runs the first time it will open a webpage and prompt you to copy and paste the URL you were taken to

 # Functionality 🔨